What does the UK legislation state?

 2006 Act on Equal Pay requires companies to report on salaries and plans to close the gender pay gap.

-Companies with over 500 employees are obliged to publish regular reports on their efforts to promote equality, and implementation of operational review procedures and safeguards to ensure compliance with equal pay, starting in 2018.
+of operational review procedures and safeguards to ensure compliance with equal pay, starting in 2018.
 They will also be encouraged to implement internal audits of their pay structures.

 The hope is that by strengthening enforcement of enforcement of existing laws, the new legislation will close the gap in five years.